dominictarr/npmd/README.md

 npm keeps a cache of modules at versions, see `~/.npm/{module}/{version}` and of npm docs that npm has downloaded `~/.npm/{module}/.cache.json`.
-Unfortunately, this does not work well offline, because it does not cache modules that where installed via `git` or `http` urls.
+Unfortunately, this does not work well offline, because it does not cache modules that were installed via `git` or `http` urls.
 (any module with a largish dependency tree is likely to have at least one of these)

 npmd-cache works differently, it's cache is divided into two parts - the mutable side,